ExpressLRS/Docs/docs/hardware/backpack-tx-setup.md

 Flashing Backpack firmware is supported by the ExpressLRS Configurator since v1.2.0.

+Targets:

+- `HappyModel TX Backpack`
+- `AXIS THOR TX Backpack`
+- `FrSky TX Backpack`
+- `Namimno TX Backpack`

 ### via USB/UART

 For the Happymodel TX modules, connect it via USB to your computer.
-As stated above, module should be detected as a `USB to UART Bridge`.
+As stated above, module should be detected as a `USB to UART Bridge` and the jumper/dipswitches are set in the correct position (middle pins/switches should be On).

 On the ExpressLRS Configurator, select your Target and elect your binding phrase which will be used to bind the Backpacks together.
 It can be different from your usual binding phrase, but there's no issue if you want to use the same.
+You can also set the Home Network SSID and Password (version 0.2.0).

 Once set, click **Build and Flash** on the ExpressLRS Configurator.